Moesif/moesif-java-okhttp-interceptor/README.md

 ```
 Build the OkHttp client.

-The Moesif OkHtpp Interceptor can be utilized for both types of [OkHttp interceptors Link](https://square.github.io/okhttp/interceptors/)
+The Moesif OkHttp Interceptor can be utilized for both types of [OkHttp interceptors Link](https://square.github.io/okhttp/interceptors/)

 | |  Application Interceptor |
 |---|---|